-The Corporation's focus is on mineral expansion and a potential restart of the former gold and copper Troilus Mine located northwest of the Val-d'Or district in Quebec, which produced more than 2,000,000 ounces of gold and nearly 70,000 tonnes of copper from 1997 to 2010.
+Troilus is a Toronto-based, Quebec focused, advanced stage exploration and earlydevelopment company focused on the mineral expansion and potential mine re-start of the former gold and copper Troilus mine.
+The 16,000-hectare Troilus Property is located northeast of the Val-d'Or district, within the Frotêt-Evans Greenstone Belt in Quebec, Canada.
+From 1996 to 2010, Inmet Mining Corporation operated the Troilus Project as an open pit mine, producing more than 2,000,000 ounces of gold and nearly 70,000 tonnes of copper.
 The Corporation acquired its 100% interest in the Troilus Project pursuant to the exercise of an option in 2018, which project includes all existing infrastructure, including power lines, camp buildings and permitted tailings pond.